Enhancing End Stage Renal Disease Outcome Prediction: A Multi-Sourced Data-Driven Approach: Methods

-Clinical data features were categorized into three groups based on consultations with nephrologists, commonly referenced literature, and the characteristics of our datasets.
-These groups include \textit{demographic features}, \textit{laboratory data features}, and \textit{comorbidity features}. \begin{itemize} \item Demographic Features: These include age, gender, ethnicity and BMI, which have been widely used for understanding CKD progression. \item Laboratory Data Features: This group consists of critical laboratory results such as eGFR, hemoglobin, phosphorus, serum calcium, bicarbonate, and albumin, which are important for monitoring CKD.
-Notably, UACR was not selected due to insufficient readings compared to the other features. \item Additional Comorbidity Features: These capture the presence of additional health conditions such as cardiovascular disease, anemia, and metabolic acidosis, in addition to those identified using claims data, and have been shown to influence CKD outcomes. \end{itemize}
+Clinical data features were categorized based on nephrology expert consultations, relevant literature, and dataset characteristics into demographic features, including age, gender, ethnicity, and BMI as established CKD progression indicators; laboratory features comprising essential clinical parameters like eGFR, hemoglobin, phosphorus, serum calcium, and bicarbonate (excluding UACR~\cite{NIDDK_UACR} and sodium due to insufficient data availability); and additional comorbidity features, capturing conditions such as cardiovascular disease, anemia, and metabolic acidosis, which are known to influence CKD outcomes.

+Statistical analyses compared variables between patients progressing to ESRD and those who did not.
+For continuous variables, data were assessed for normality; normally distributed variables were analyzed using independent t-tests to compare group means.
+Non-normally distributed variables underwent logarithmic transformation during preprocessing before applying t-test.
+Categorical variables were expressed as frequencies (percentages) and compared using chi-squared tests.
+Statistical significance was set at $p < 0.05$ for all analyses.

-\subsubsection{Modeling \& Validation}
+\subsection{Modeling \& Validation}

-To develop predictive models for CKD progression to ESRD, we employed both machine learning (ML) and deep learning (DL) frameworks to capture complex data patterns.
-Our modeling strategy (Fig. \ref{fig:frameworks} Part C) involved partitioning data into training (60\%), validation (20\%), and testing (20\%) sets to ensure model reliability.
-We optimized performance through hyper-parameter tuning and an iterative process to determine the optimal observation window that balances predictive accuracy and timeliness. \textbf{Machine Learning Methods}
+We trained both ML and DL models on stratified train/validation/test splits to preserve class proportions, and applied SMOTE \cite{chawla2002smote, saif2024early} to the training data to oversample the minority class.